Perkedel/CVR_Stuffings/CONTRIBUTING.md

 - **Be mindful for the rant contributions!**
   - *Man!
 XYZ is expensive!! let's harrass them!* ❌.
 This is obviously a hate speech.
   - *Man!
 XYZ is expensive!! let me sparsdat that for you.* ❌.
 Telling other gamers to pirate the assets because it cost $0 explicitly & wide-mouthedly is too extreme & also still insulting.
 You should keep such will of action to yourself & your family 😉.
+  - *Let me sparsdat everything for you.* ⚠️.
+However, you can & still allowed to will to pirate stuffs for gamers, as long as you do not mention specific who or which offending individual or organization.
+Keep in mind though, **you may expose yourself to Federal's watch list (to be hunted or simply being blocked by paywallists, which latter usually often a worse disaster especially if their store comes with anti-archival & DRMs)**, therefore it's still advisable that you keep such will of action to yourself & your family 😉.
   - *Man!
 XYZ is expensive!! let's build the rip off!* ✅.
 Building a knock-off know it or not, seems like a normal business practice, that help caters more gamers for those who unable to fathom high price of a product, or to disagree of original's decisions, etc etc.
   - Additionally, you may either buy or pirate the assets to research & reverse engineer the product. **Remember, do not blatantly copy the code nor the pixelings!** If you'd like to trace the pixel or the code, **be sure to mostly use the painter-weasel-fruits back and forth technique** instead of overlaying.
   - You may include rant regarding the file license, costs, and patent rights rules, at any level & granularity possible, **as long as you do not impose any life threats** to any beholding owner of those assets & patents.
 Life threats cannot be the goal of this campaign.
 There is always a better way 😉.